Lartsch/FediAct/README.md

 > - Actions: Set if actions (following, boosting etc.) should be performed when clicking or double clicking (default: on)
 >     - _**Usage tip:**_ Disable this if you only want redirects on double click or when replying without automatically performing the action
 > - Show follows: Set if the following state of accounts should be reflected on profiles / account cards (default: on)
+>   - _**Please note:**_ When disabled, the state will still be changed on interaction and stored until the page is reloaded of left
-> - Show toot state: Set if the state of toots (favourited, boosted, bookmarked) should be synchronized (default: on)
+> - Show toot state: Set if the state of toots (favourited, boosted, bookmarked) should be reflected (default: on)
+>   - _**Please note:**_ When disabled, the state will still be changed on interaction and stored until the page is reloaded of left
 > - Hide muted/blocked: If enabled, your blocked/muted users/instances will be synched every 60 seconds and all according toots, boosts and toots with mentions will be hidden (default: off)
 >   - _**Please note:**_ There are cases where hiding can fail and this is disabled by default because it can decrease performance
 > - API delay: If enabled, there can only be one API request to your home instance per 500ms (default: on)